Skip to main content

 • T-shirt size

 • Parent/guardian email address.
-Parents/guardians have the opportunity to receive summer updates and nightly emails during recruitment week.
 Each PNM may provide two email addresses for parents/guardians.

 Once beginning the registration process, be sure you complete all the information at that time.
 If you do not complete everything at once, your information will not be saved, and you will have to start the process from the beginning.
 Therefore, it is helpful to have the aforementioned information handy when beginning the registration process.